habitat-sh/habitat-operator/examples/bind-config/README.md

 # Runtime binding + initial configuration

-This demonstrates how to run two Habitat Services with a [binding](https://www.habitat.sh/docs/run-packages-binding/) between them, with initial configuration used to override the port of the redis Habitat service.
+This demonstrates how to run two Habitat Services with a [binding](https://www.habitat.sh/docs/run-packages-binding/) between them, with initial configuration used to override the port of the Redis Habitat service.
 It also displays how different fields in the manifest file can be combined.

 ## Workflow